-- When working on the back deck steel-toed boots and a hard hat must be worn at all times. - During certain science operations (e.g., sediment coring and towing), the Back and 01 Decks are off limits.
+- When working on the back deck steel-toed boots, gloves, and a hard hat must be worn at all times.
+Additional safety equipment may be required dependent of the operation, and the MTs will instruct you if this is the case. - During certain science operations (e.g., sediment coring and towing), the Back and 01 Decks are off limits.
 This remains the case until immediately after deployment of, and until the core or towed equipment is at the surface and ready to be brought on board.
-Ask the MPC for details regarding deck access during over-the-side operations. - Safety harnesses with lines secured to the ship are required if working in the yellow areas of the back deck when the gates are open. - Follow the direction of the winch operator or boat driver.
-They are responsible for your safety. - Always notify the bridge before deploying any gear and again when the operation is complete.
+Ask the MPC for details regarding deck access during over-the-side operations.

+- Fall restraint belts with lines secured to the ship are required when working in the yellow areas of the back deck when the gates are open. - Follow the direction of the MTs, winch operator, or boat driver.
+They are responsible for your safety. - Always notify the bridge before deploying any gear and again when the operation is complete. - During inclement weather, the captain/crew may decide to secure certain decks.
+When decks are secured, access is not permitted.